RedHatQE/carbon/docs/users/definitions/orchestrate.rst

 ~~~~~~~~~~~~~~~~~~~

 Orchestrate task uses ansible shell module to run the user provided shell commands.
+ansible_shell takes in a list of dictionaries for the different commands to be run.
 The shell command can be provided under the *command* key the ansible_shell list of
 dictionary.
 Extra_args for the shell command can be provided as a part of the ansible_shell
 list of dictionary or under ansible_options.
 Please see :ref:`Extra_args<extra_args>`